 Harmony has a very extensive list of commands that can be assigned to keyboard shortcuts.
 Using the Search bar in the Keyboard Shortcuts dialog, you can:

 - Search for a command, and its keyboard shortcut, by typing part or all of its name.

 - Search for a command by typing part or all of its currently assigned keyboard shortcut.

 Do one of the following to open the Keyboard Shortcuts dialog:

-- Windows: In the top menu, select Edit > Keyboard Shortcuts.
+or GNU/Linux: In the top menu, select Edit > Keyboard Shortcuts.